ukwa/opendata/index.md

 ---
 layout: default
-title: Welcome to UKWA Open Data
+title: Welcome
 ---

+Welcome to the UK Web Archive Open Data service.

 In order to facilitate research, and so we might better understand and preserve the UK's web history, we make a number of data and API services available for general use.